Darlene Curley, MS, RN, FAAN

 Ms. Rick is a member of Sigma Theta Tau, the American Organization of Nurse Executives, American Nurses Association, and American College of Healthcare Executives.
 She is on the Editorial Board for Nursing Administration Quarterly and Board of Directors for CNO Solutions.
 Ms Rick earned her Bachelor of Science Degree in Nursing from Alverno College in Milwaukee, WI and her Master of Science Degree in Nursing Administration as well as an honorary doctorate from Marquette University in Milwaukee.
 She is a Fellow in the American Academy of Nursing and the American College of Healthcare Executives.

 Kelly Mahoney, MPA

-Kelly Mahoney serves as the Director of Programs and Operations at the Jonas Center, overseeing the organization's national grantmaking programs.
+Kelly Mahoney serves as the Managing Director at the Jonas Center, overseeing the organization's national grantmaking programs.
 Most recently, Ms. Mahoney worked in fundraising at Malaria No More, helping to mobilize resources to end malaria deaths.
 Prior to joining Malaria No More, she spent two years as the lead health education volunteer with the United States Peace Corps in St. Vincent and the Grenadines and did post-tsunami field work for the United Methodist Committee on Relief in Aceh, Indonesia.
 She also worked at the National Center on Philanthropy and the Law at New York University and at Millennium Promise Alliance.

 Ms. Mahoney received her master’s in public administration from New York University’s Robert F. Wagner School of Public Service and her bachelor’s degree in foreign service from Georgetown University.